giuliosmall/Profit-Maximization-with-Thompson-Sampling/README.md

 I will also plot the histogram of selected ads, just to check that the strategy with the highest conversion rate (Strategy 7) was the one selected the most.

+Don’t hesitate to improve the project if you wish with a Pull Request.
+Until then, enjoy AI for Performance Maximization!